How to Use Alt Legal’s Section 2(d) Trademark Watch Service to Generate New Business and Impress Your Clients

 We are excited about the release of §2(d) Trademark Watch, the latest addition to our suite of software for IP professionals. §2(d) Trademark Watch complements our core IP docketing software by tracking potential infringement in the earliest stages of the trademark application process.
 When the USPTO determines that an application is confusingly similar to an existing registration or pending application, the examiner will issue an office action citing likelihood of confusion pursuant to §2(d).
 The examiner will cite specific registrations or prior-filed applications as the sources for likelihood of confusion.
 The examiner only notifies the new trademark applicant; they never notify the owner or applicant of the mark that has been cited.
 This means you may never know that someone applied to register a mark that may infringe your client’s trademarks.

 With Alt Legal’s §2(d) Trademark Watch, you’ll receive email notifications any time one of the marks on your docket is cited in an office action referencing §2(d).
 This means you’re going to learn about a potentially infringing mark before the mark is even published for opposition.
 The email notification will provide direct links to the relevant office action, the confusingly similar application, and your cited matter in TSDR, all in a user-friendly format that you can easily forward to colleagues or clients.
-Additionally, you’ll receive a weekly and monthly recap report of all cited matters.
+The email will also include all of your marks previously cited for likelihood of confusion that have now been published for opposition in the Official Gazette.

 Learning of potentially infringing marks at this very early stage in the trademark application process gives you the ability to vigorously protect your clients’ trademark rights and demonstrates the additional value you provide.
 Any time you can proactively reach out to a client about potential infringement, it’s an excellent opportunity to strengthen client relationships and potentially even secure more business for your firm.
 It shows your clients that you are paying attention to them, actively monitoring their valuable IP, and proactively developing strategies to overcome potential infringement.
 Clients appreciate when their attorneys are looking out for them and can show expertise in dealing with complex processes before the USPTO.